sigmorphon2020/task0-data/README.md

 This repository contains the Development languages for SIGMORPHON 2020 Task 0.
 Surprise language data will be released here later during the Generalization Phase.

-We additionally provide WALS features for those who choose to use them (allowed for both constrained and unconstrained submissions).
+We additionally `provide' WALS features [here](https://wals.info/download) for those who choose to use them (allowed for both constrained and unconstrained submissions).

 ## Evaluation